Yaxin9Luo/Yaxin9Luo.github.io/_pages/about.md

 About Me
 ======
 Hello!
 I am a First-Year Machine Learning PhD student at [MBZUAI](https://mbzuai.ac.ae/), advising by [Prof. Zhiqiang Shen](https://zhiqiangshen.com/), [Dr.Fabio Pizzati](https://fabvio.github.io/) and [Prof.Ivan Laptev](https://www.di.ens.fr/~laptev/) .
 I am also closely working with my friend [Xiaofu Chen](https://xxfchen.github.io/XiaofuChen/).
-Previously, I was a Research Assistant at [MBZUAI](https://mbzuai.ac.ae/) and received my Bachelor's degree from [Technical University of Denmark](https://www.dtu.dk/english/) supervised by [Prof. Dim P. Papadopoulos](https://dimipapa.github.io/).
+Previously, I was a Research Assistant at MBZUAI and received my Bachelor's degree from [Technical University of Denmark](https://www.dtu.dk/english/) supervised by [Prof. Dim P. Papadopoulos](https://dimipapa.github.io/).
 My research interests span in :
 - **Multimodal Foundation Model / World Model**: Developing native multimodal foundation models which can perform  **understanding**, **reasoning**, **generation** tasks from video,language, speech.
 These models will serve as the core intelligence—the "brain"—for Embodied AI, Robotics, and many other applications. **(My Long-Term research interest and belief)**
 - **Reinforcement Learning**: I study reinforcement learning on top of pretrained and SFT-initialized models to move beyond imitation—unlocking new capabilities in generative modeling and robotics, including training agents inside learned world-model environments.
-- **Efficient deep learning (More Data-centric now)**: Improving training and inference efficiency of large foundation models from data, system and model perspectives, invoking real-world services.
+- ** Data-centric Machine Learning**: Analysis and Understanding the training data of the model, improve the data quality, compress the data for training efficiency, scalable and cheap data pipline for curating or synthesis high quality training data.

 News
 ======